-I don’t remember all the details, only that Keith had brought along an entire trailerload of explosives and that it was either the week before or the week after the July 1st holiday.
-The gathering was very large with family and friends, and friend of friends as well.
+Keith had brought along an entire trailer-load of “recreational explosives” and it was the weekend before the July 1st holiday weekend.
+The gathering was very large, with family and friends, and friend of friends as well.
 There was a terrific variety of amazing pyrotechnics, very well planned out by Keith.
-But then a large cardboard carpet tube was called into play as a rocket launcher to aim bangers and screamers higher and higher— far over the trees at the back of the property and well into the view of the village!
-At an altitude high enough to be amplified many times over by the echoes booming between the hill that we reside on and the opposite one— Poplar Hill!
-There were enough screamers to recreate the sound of the first Beatles’ concert and enough bangers to put a door knocker factory out of business that night!
+But then a large cardboard carpet tube was called into play, as a rocket launcher to aim “bangers” and “screamers” higher and higher— far over the trees at the back of the property and well into the view of the nearby village.
+At an altitude high enough to be amplified many times over by the echoes booming between the hill that we reside on and the opposite one— Poplar Hill.
+There were enough screamers to recreate the sound of the first Beatles’ concert and enough bangers to put a door-knocker factory out of business that night!